rwieruch/blog_robinwieruch_content/react-component-composition.md

 </form>
 {{< /highlight >}}

-However, it's not only the form element but all of its ingredients and their arrangement as well.
+However, it's not only the form element but all of its other ingredients and their arrangement as well.
 It's the input field, the button, and the form that contribute to a greater goal: submit data.
-The example is taken a bit out of context, not so the following React example, but I think you get the idea.
-In React, a Form as React component which is rendered within a general App component could look like the following:
+The example is taken a bit out of context, because the JavaScript function is missing, but not so the following React example.
+In React, a Form as React component which is rendered within a App component could look like the following:

 {{< highlight javascript >}}
 import React, { useState } from 'react';